alex-bellon/wikipedia/README.md

 - [Wrongful birth](https://en.wikipedia.org/wiki/Wrongful_birth) - a legal cause of action in some common law countries in which the parents of a congenitally diseased child claim that their doctor failed to properly warn of their risk of conceiving or giving birth to a child with serious genetic or congenital abnormalities.
 - [Wrongful life](https://en.wikipedia.org/wiki/Wrongful_life) - the name given to a legal action in which someone is sued by a severely disabled child (through the child's legal guardian) for failing to prevent the child's birth.
 Typically, a child and the child's parents will sue a doctor or a hospital for failing to provide information about the disability during the pregnancy, or a genetic disposition before the pregnancy.
 Had the mother been aware of this information, it is argued, she would have had an abortion, or chosen not to conceive at all.

 ### People
 - [Alicia Boole Stott](https://en.wikipedia.org/wiki/Alicia_Boole_Stott) - the daughter of George Boole and was best known for coining the term "polytope" for a convex solid in four (or more) dimensions, and having an impressive grasp of four-dimensional geometry from a very early age.
 - [Digby Tatham-Warter](https://en.wikipedia.org/wiki/Digby_Tatham-Warter) - Digby got to him and said "Don't worry about the bullets, I've got an umbrella".
 He then escorted the chaplain across the street under his umbrella.
 When he returned to the front line, one of his fellow officers said about his umbrella that "that thing won't do you any good", to which Digby replied "Oh my goodness Pat, but what if it rains?"
 - [Ivan Renko](https://en.wikipedia.org/wiki/Ivan_Renko) - Ivan Renko was a fictitious Yugoslav basketball player created by Bobby Knight when he was the head coach for the Indiana University Hoosiers.
 - [Joseph Darby](https://en.wikipedia.org/wiki/Joseph_Darby_%28jumper%29) - a renowned jumper from the Black Country village of Netherton.
 He specialised in spring jumping (jumping starting from a stationary position) often using weights in his hands to help propel him.
+- [Mary Kenneth Keller](https://en.wikipedia.org/wiki/Mary_Kenneth_Keller) - an American Roman Catholic religious sister, educator and pioneer in computer science.
+She and Irving C. Tang were the first two people to earn a doctorate in computer science in the United States.
 - [Pauli Murray](https://en.wikipedia.org/wiki/Pauli_Murray) - an American civil rights activist who became a lawyer, a women's rights activist, Episcopal priest, and author.
 Drawn to the ministry, in 1977 Murray was the first African-American woman to be ordained as an Episcopal priest, in the first year that any women were ordained by that church.
 - [Steve Shirley](https://en.wikipedia.org/wiki/Steve_Shirley) - a British information technology pioneer, businesswoman and philanthropist.
 - [The boy Jones](https://en.wikipedia.org/wiki/The_boy_Jones) - a British teenager who became notorious for breaking into Buckingham Palace multiple times between 1838 and 1841.
+- [Thursday October Christian I](https://en.wikipedia.org/wiki/Thursday_October_Christian_I) - the first child born on the Pitcairn Islands after the mutineers took refuge on the island.
+Born on a Thursday in October, he was given his unusual name because Fletcher Christian wanted his son to have "no name that will remind me of England."
 - [Umarell](https://en.wikipedia.org/wiki/Umarell) - a term popular in Bologna referring specifically to men of retirement age who pass the time watching construction sites, especially roadworks – stereotypically with hands clasped behind their back and offering unwanted advice

 ### Wars